 According to Pfizer http://labeling.pfiz...ing.aspx?id=497, Pristiq is available in extended-release tablets of 25mg, 50 mg, and 100 mg; the most common dosage is 50mg.

 Unlike Effexor, which is metabolized primarily by liver enzyme P450 CYP2D6, Pristiq is metabolized via conjugation and liver enzyme P450 CYP3A4.
 It attains peak plasma concentrations in about 7.5 hours.

-I was unable to ascertain the half-life of Pristiq with its extended-release formulation.
-The mean half-life of desvenlafaxine, without the extended-release matrix formulation, is around 11 hours.
+According to this paper, the extended-release formulation releases desvenlafaxine over 24 hours.
+The mean half-life of desvenlafaxine, without the extended-release monolithic matrix formulation, is around 11 hours.